Laloka2000/Laloka2000/README.md

 I would like to introduce myself in a few sentences.
 I graduated from John von Neumann University as a software developer in February 2024, and since then, I have been working as a web developer.
 Currently, I specialize primarily in frontend development and web design.
 I plan to continue my studies to earn a bachelor’s degree in Software Information Technology.
 Additionally, I aim to expand my portfolio with backend and mobile application development.

 In my free time, I enjoy expanding my knowledge and learning in-demand technologies through online courses, mainly from Udemy and Coursera.
-I am also interested in areas of digital marketing, such as SEO and PPC.
+I am also interested in Digital marketing.

 I love my profession, and with my skills, I enjoy building websites that are modern, responsive, and user-friendly.